Can You Get Financial Aid With a Felony?

 Visit Site

-To get a Pell Grant, you must be enrolled in an approved prison education program.
-Note that the school must initiate the process for eligible incarcerated students to receive Pell Grants.
+If you ‘re confined or incarcerated in a federal or state facility, you may be eligible for a Federal Pell Grant if enrolled in an approved prison education program.
+The school must initiate the process for eligible incarcerated students to receive Pell Grants.

 Scholarships are another way to pay for college using free money.
 Many scholarship programs do not exclude felons, so it’s worth researching options for which you otherwise qualify.

-You may also search for nonprofits that specifically offer scholarships to felons attending college.
+You may also search for nonprofits that specifically offer scholarships for students with a felony record attending college.

 Another option to pay for college is to get a federal work-study job.
 These part-time job opportunities are available as part of the FAFSA financial aid package.